 When it comes to sports injuries, whiplash is more common in full-contact athletic competitions, including football and combat sports.

-For a free legal consultation with a whiplash accident lawyers lawyer serving Miami, call (800) 598-7557
+For a free legal consultation with a whiplash injury lawyer serving Miami, call (800) 598-7557

 Diagnosing and Treating Your Whiplash Injury